-The Radiation Therapy Program at Mayo Clinic in Rochester is open to all applicants who have:
+The Radiation Therapy Program is open to all applicants who have:

 The Radiation Therapy Program does not accept transfer students from other radiation therapy programs.

-In addition to the general standards described above, the Radiation Therapy Program has additional specific standards, as the duties of a radiation therapist are physically demanding.
+In addition to these general standards, the Radiation Therapy Program has additional specific standards, as the duties of a radiation therapist are physically demanding.
 In order to perform regular duties, you must be able to:

-- Routinely lift 20 pounds over your head (blocks, treatment cones and other treatment devices)
+- Routinely lift 20 pounds over your head (treatment cones and other treatment devices)

 - Push and pull, bend and stoop, and kneel or squat routinely

-- Push standard wheelchairs or carts and assist in transferring patients onto and off of treatment tables
+- Push standard wheelchairs or carts and assist in transferring patients onto and off treatment tables

-- Visually align patients, equipment and film while in dim lighting
+- Visually align patients and equipment while in dim lighting

 - Distinguish colors on computer screens and patient markings